 The wind energy industry is highly interconnected both physically and in terms of the interdisciplinary science and engineering that underpins it.
-This, in combination with the innovation style of the leading industry actors (Sovacool and Enevoldsen, 2015), suggests that collaboration may become a more important aspect of the digitalisation of wind energy in future.
-Advances in other collaboration-related technologies such as communications and cybersecurity are therefore likely to be vital to enabling digitalisation in the wind sector, but this need is not unique to the wind energy sector.
+This, in combination with the innovation style of the leading industry actors (Sovacool and Enevoldsen, 2015), suggests that collaboration may become a more important aspect of the digitalisation of wind energy in the future.
+Advances in other collaboration-related technologies such as communications and cyber security are therefore likely to be vital to enabling digitalisation in the wind sector, but this need is not unique to the wind energy sector.

-These examples also show that the barriers to new business models are often not scientific or technical-because the underlying technologies generally already exist-but might be related to reluctance to share data, concerns around competition, are driven by commercial interest, or are related to the market they operate in.
-And, if the return on investment is unclear, the decision to initiate a digital transformation within an organisation might be deferred until more information is available.
+These examples also show that the barriers to new business models are often not scientific or technical - because the underlying technologies generally already exist - but might be related to reluctance to share data, concerns around competition, commercial interest, or the market they operate in.
+If the return on investment is unclear, the decision to initiate a digital transformation within an organisation might be deferred until more information is available.